 Table 1 shows the number of samples collected and the results since the programme started in 2000.
-In 2012, samples from no cattle were submitted.
+In 2013, samples from five cattle in four herds were submitted.

 The low number of submitted samples indicates a low prevalence of suspicious pathological lesions.
 Continuous surveillance by veterinary meat inspection, early and effective eradication campaigns, combined with restricted import of live cattle, have contributed significantly to this situation.